salmaloukili/DistributedFinalProject/Readme.md

 ## Other Cloud Functions
 I left another functions called util, this should be used for Firebase event driven functions.
 Lets say whenever someone rents a car, I want to make a new cleaning order.
 Or whenever a new user is added do x or y, it should go there.

+## Vendors
+To run the vendors, make sure you have the venv sourced with flask.
+Run `flask --debug run` in the folder with app.py.